windows1238/MutiMC-/README.md

 MultiMC+
 =======

 MultiMC+ is a custom launcher for Minecraft that focuses on predictability, long term stability and simplicity.
-Its based on MutiMC to fix anyonces that shouldnt exist
+Its based on MutiMC to fix anyonces that shouldnt exist.
+Important to note that the icon is just a placeholder and will get replaced once its outside beta

 ## Development
 If you want to contribute, talk to us on [Discord](https://discord.gg/multimc) first.